MarsBased/marsbased-website-old/_posts/2013-09-07-take-offs-and-landings.markdown

 *Commencing countdown (five), engines on (four). (three) (two) Check ignition (one) and may God's (blastoff) love be with you.*

-With <a href="https://www.youtube.com/watch?v=xcyuKUtgyZ8" title="David Bowie - Space Oddity" target="_blank">Bowie's "Space Oddity"</a> in our minds, we packed a few personal belongings and lots of illusion, took our luggages and set off onto a new start.
+With <a href="https://www.youtube.com/watch?v=xcyuKUtgyZ8" title="David Bowie - Space Oddity" target="_blank">Bowie's "Space Oddity"</a> in our minds, we packed a few personal belongings and lots of illusion, took our luggage and set off onto a new start.

 And here we are: inside our spaceship, heading towards our new destination.
 Life's too good up here.
 It is, indeed, a promising start for our trip to a brighter future.